ga4gh-rnaseq/schema/rnaseq.md

 <table>
 <tr markdown="block"><td>
 `filter`
-_required_
 </td><td>
-_string_
+_required string_
 </td><td>
 A unique name for the filter for use in search query URLs
 </td></tr>
 </table>

 ## Study
 The study is a set of related RNA expression values.
-The samples in a study have been processed uniformly.
+It is assumed all samples in a study have been processed uniformly.
 Example studies include:

 * multiple tissues from all patients enrolled in clinical trial X
 * a collection of liver samples from several sources which have been uniformly reprocessed for differential analysis